Pins and Needles

 Ring of Steel

-During Victoria’s biggest lockdown, Greater Melbourne was separated out from the rest of Victoria, which had fewer restrictions.
-This “ring of steel” around Melbourne was maintained through Police checkpoints on major highways, demands from rural businesses to see customers' addresses, spot checks on number plates and pleas from the premier to protect regional Victoria.
+During Victoria’s biggest lockdown, greater Melbourne was separated out from the rest of Victoria, which had fewer restrictions.
+This “ring of steel” around Melbourne was maintained through Police checkpoints on major highways, demands from rural businesses to see addresses, spot checks on number plates and pleas from the premier to protect regional Victoria.

 Scomicron/Domicron

-Prime Minister Scott Morrison (Scomo) wore a lot of blame for various aspects of the pandemic: not ordering enough vaccines, the state of Aged Care facilities, opposing State based regulations etc. At heightened times of blame during the “Omicron” wave, he was dubbed “Scomicron”.
+Prime Minister Scott Morrison (Scomo) wore a lot of blame for various aspects of the pandemic: not ordering enough Vaccines, the state of Aged care facilities, opposing State based regulations etc. At heightened times of blame during the “Omicron” wave, he was dubbed “Scomicron”.

 When Dominic Perrottet replaced Gladys Berejiklian as NSW Premier, and he was held responsible for the huge wave of Omicron infections in his own and neighbouring states, Domicron as a nickname was impossible to resist.

-Self Isolation
+Self isolation

 The act of putting oneself in home quarantine, without being forced to and without being monitored by the authorities.
 This term also covers people who have chosen not to go back to participating in normal society while the chance of infection remains.